US soldiers left Vietnam 50 years ago. How do these nations cooperate now?

 In recent years, a friend who’d long been encouraging Dr. Coates to talk more about the war gave him a “Vietnam veteran” baseball cap and urged him to wear it.

-Dr. Coates finally agreed to wear it on the same day that he was late for a flight.
+Dr. Coates finally agreed on the same day that he was late for a flight.
 “The counter lady says, ‘We’ll try to get you on the next one.’”
 Then she saw his hat.

 “She called two of the tallest, thickest white boys from Kentucky” to hustle him to the plane, thanking him for his service along the way.
 Now he rarely leaves the house without his hat.